wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/account-data-storage-functions.md

 ## getBoolean(String): Boolean|Unit

-Gets a boolean value by key by key from the dApp's own data storage of account to which the script is assigned.
+Gets a boolean value by key by key from the dApp's own data storage.

 ``` ride
 getBoolean(key: String): Boolean|Unit